wp-plugins/social-contact-display/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Added Retro Circle Blue social media icons

 = 2.3 =
-* Addeed the ability to edit the ALT text for social media images (standard widget only).
+* Added the ability to edit the ALT text for social media images (standard widget only).
 Under SCD Settings - Social Media, there is now a checkbox that will need to be ticked if you want to edit.
 * Moved CDN to wp-creative.co.uk

 = 2.2.2 =
 * Reverted function change due to some incompatibility - will add a workaround in next version